Days of Glory (2006 film): Plot

-The colonial troops discover that, while they are not granted leave, French members of the Free French Forces are allowed trips home.
-Eventually the men are told they will be going home, but it's a ruse; instead, they are billeted behind the lines and given a ballet performance.
-Bored and disillusioned, most leave the tent and hold a meeting outside decrying the injustice.
-Martinez challenges the group, led by Abdelkader, and a fight starts.

-Early next morning, French military police bring Messaoud to a temporary stockade where Abdelkader is also being held.
-Messaoud says he was arrested for trying to go back to Marseille and find Irène.
-Abdelkader is brought before the French colonel who tells him that he needs him to go on a special mission: to take ammunition to American troops fighting in the Lorraine Campaign and also be the first French troops to liberate Alsace.
-The French officer promises that Abdelkader and the other colonial soldiers will get the rewards and recognition that success in this operation will bring.
-Later, the white company captain tells the corporal that the colonel will keep his word.
+The colonial troops are denied leave while others in the Free French Forces are allowed furloughs.
+The colonials are herded into billets and given a ballet performance for entertainment.
+Bored and disillusioned, they gather outside to discuss the injustice and a fight starts.
+French military police bring Messaoud to a temporary stockade where Abdelkader, one of the instigators, is also being held.
+Messaoud was arrested trying to find Irène in Marseille.
+Abdelkader is brought before the French colonel who orders him on a special mission to take ammunition to American troops fighting in the Lorraine Campaign where French troops will liberate Alsace.
+He promises the colonial soldiers will be rewarded if successful.

 As they cross the German lines, most of the men are killed by a booby trap, including Yassir's brother, and Martinez is severely injured.
-The survivors mostly want to go back, but Abdelkader rallies them to push on.
-Eventually the corporal, Saïd, Messaoud, Yassir and the wounded Martinez reach an Alsatian village.
-Over the next few days the soldiers ingratiate themselves into the area and Saïd befriends a milkmaid.
-When a unit of Germans arrives into the village, a battle breaks out.
-Messaoud is badly hurt by a Panzerschreck rocket and then shot by a German rifleman.
-Saïd attempts to evacuate Martinez, but they are both shot by the Panzerschreck, killing Saïd and further wounding Martinez, who is quickly finished off.
-Abdelkader and Yassir attempt to flee, but Yassir is shot in the back by a German.
-However, just as the corporal is cornered, more colonial troops arrive and drive the Germans out of the village.
+The survivors are eager to retreat but Abdelkader rallies them and they reach an Alsatian village where they ingratiate themselves with the locals.
+The arrival of Germans instigates a battle.
+Messaoud is badly hurt by a Panzerschreck rocket and shot by a German rifleman.
+Saïd attempts to evacuate Martinez, but both are fatally wounded.
+Yassir is shot attempting to flee and just as Abdelkader is cornered, colonial reinforcements arrive and drive the Germans out of the village.

-As columns of Free French forces begin to move through the area, Abdelkader sees the colonel passing in his jeep, but the French commanding officer ignores him and he is pulled away by a staff officer who asks him where his unit is.
-When Abdelkader says they are all dead, he is simply assigned to another French NCO.
-As he walks out of the village, he passes a film cameraman filming only French troops standing by the liberated villagers.
+As columns of Free French forces move through, Abdelkader sees the colonel passing in his jeep, but the commanding officer ignores him.
+A staff officer asks where his unit is.
+When Abdelkader says they are all dead, he is assigned to another French NCO.
+He passes a film cameraman filming only white French troops standing by the liberated villagers.
 The villagers, however, applaud Abdelkader as he leaves.